-The Company's Board of Directors may decide to create within each Sub-Fund different Share-Classes whose assets will be invested in common pursuant to the specific investment objective and policy of the relevant Sub-Fund, but which may have any combination of the following features:
+The Company's Board of Directors of the Company may decide to create within each Sub-Fund different Share-Classes whose assets will be invested in common pursuant to the specific investment objective and policy of the relevant Sub-Fund, but which may have any combination of the following features:

-- Each Sub-Fund may contain C, I, N, O, P, P (CR), P (SR), X, R, S, U and Z Share-Classes, which may differ in the minimum subscription amount, minimum holding amount, eligibility requirements and the fees and expenses applicable to them as listed for each Sub-Fund. - Each Share-Class may be offered in the Reference Currency of the relevant Sub-Fund, or may be denominated in any currency, and such currency denomination will be represented as a suffix to the Share-Class name - Each Share-Class may be either currency hedged (see definition of "Currency Hedged Share-Class" hereafter) or unhedged.
-Share-Classes that are currency hedged will be identified with the suffix "(hedged)". - Each Share-Class may also have different dividend policies as described in the "Part III: Additional information" of the Company's prospectus, Chapter XIV.
+- Each Sub-Fund may contain C, I, N, O, P, Q, R, S, X and Z Share-Classes, which may differ in the minimum subscription amount, minimum holding amount, eligibility requirements, and the fees and expenses applicable to them as listed for each Sub-Fund. - Each Share-Class may be offered in the reference currency of the relevant Sub-Fund, or may be denominated in any currency, and such currency denomination will be represented as a suffix to the Share-Class name. - Each Share-Class may be either hedged (see definition of "Currency Hedged Share-Class" hereafter) or unhedged.
+Share-Classes that are hedged will be identified with the suffix "(hedged)". - Each Share-Class may also have different dividend policies as described in the "Part III: Additional information" of the Company's prospectus, Chapter XIV.
 "Dividends".
 Distribution or Capitalisation Share-Classes may be available.
 For Distribution Share-Classes, the Board of Directors of the Company can decide to pay dividends on a monthly, quarterly, bi-annually or annually basis.
 Dividends may be paid in cash or in additional Shares (stock) by the respective Share-Class. - Each Share-Class may be offered with or without Performance Fee provided that a performance fee level is mentioned in the factsheet of the respective Sub-Fund.

-For the exhaustive list of existing Share-Classes available, please refer to the below website:
+For the exhaustive list of existing classes of Shares available, please refer to the below website: